Malware Detection: Protecting your reputation and financial bottom line one transaction at a time

 Spear phishing, social engineering, internal fraud and proxy switches are the preferred weapons of choice used in man-in-the-middle attacks.
 Through a combination of these tools, malware is introduced into a bank environment anywhere along the transaction journey, often laying dormant for quite some time.
 In the case of an ATM cash-out scenario, malware is placed on a transaction switch, card information is then used to create cloned cards and distributed to money mules.
 Successive attacks are then launched from a large number of ATMs.

-an architecture diagram highlighting inetco insight malware detection along an end-to-end transaction journey
+An architecture diagram highlighting INETCO Insight malware detection along an end-to-end transaction journey

 Once the switch is compromised and the malware is activated, the transaction switch goes into a stand-in mode and starts to approve the fraudulent transactions.
 As transactions never go to the back-end to be authorized, the limits on accounts are not enforced and fraud detection systems are blind sighted.
 With fraud systems blind, an unlimited amount of attacks and withdrawals can happen without ever being detected or stopped.